Josh29-dev/raymondbot/README.md

 3. Create a bot from the [Discord Developer Portal](https://discord.com/developers/applications) with the permissions you want the bot to have and the **token** copied to your clipboard.
 4. In the ``main.py`` file use ``ctrl + F`` and search: "TOKEN".
 Highlight that and replace it with the token that you copied from the previous step.

-If you have any questions about anything please feel free to leave a question in the issues tab and label it question.
-Thanks for reading my README.md
+If you have any questions about anything please feel free to leave a question in the discussions tab.
+Thanks for reading my README.md TED talk